Devarapallivamsi/DE_projects/Data Warehouse management using Airflow/README.md

 ## Overview<br/>

-1. Data lands in the GCP cloud storage bucket once per day with file name in the format logistics_YYYYMMDD.csv.
+1. Data lands in the GCP cloud storage bucket :🪣: once per day with file name in the format logistics_YYYYMMDD.csv.
 2. Google cloud run function(CRF) is configured (using Eventarc trigger in the backend) to trigger airflow DAG everytime upon object upload.
 3. Using airflow's operators, DAG tasks are defined to load data into Hive. and load the data.

 ## Optimisations<br/>

-✅ Upon succesfully loading the data, input file is moved to another bucket having lowest storage cost (archive class)--> 📉Costs.<br/>
+✅ Upon succesfully loading the data, input file is moved to another bucket having lowest storage cost (archive class)-- ⏬:Costs.<br/>
-✅ Airflow's deferred operator sensors can be alternative to CRF to trigger DAG upon file arrival.
-But, CRF gives the flexibility to the upstream user to send the file at any time and charges are applied based on the number of executions and runtime.(Chances are, file may not arrive on festivals, National holidays and pipeline shouldn’t be running waiting for the file which would happen if deferred operator sensor is used. ofcourse, uses less resources than a general sensor). -- 📉Costs<br/>
+✅ Ocaasionally, there is a possibility of not receiving the file on some days.But, sensor will unnecessarily increase the costs by pokinng the bucket.As a way around, Implemented CRF to trigger the DAG.Here, charges are applied based on the number of executions and avg runtime. -- ⏬:Costs.<br/>
-✅ Only upon validating the input file (name and extension), DAG is triggered --Minimising the pipeline failures ❌ (to an extent) caused by inappropriate data.
+✅ Only post validating the input file (name and extension), DAG is triggered --Minimising the pipeline failures ❌ (to an extent) caused by inappropriate data.
    (Addl. validations can also be put in place as required)<br/>
-✅ Cluster details are safely stored in an encrypted fashion and fetched dynamically during runtime -- ❌ access to confidential information<br/>
+✅ Cluster details are safely stored in airflow's 'Variables' in an encrypted fashion and fetched dynamically during runtime -- 🔒:Security<br/>
 ✅ In the event of receiving an inappropriate file, DAG trigger operation is skipped and upstream user is notified through :email: e-mail (sent using Sendgrid API) -- Aletring ⚠ mechanism
-    and 📉 use of computational power.<br/>
+    and ⏬ use of computational power.<br/>
-✅ Hive table is partitioned (on the date column) serving to reduce the query runtime during analytical workloads -- 📉time.<br/>
+✅ Hive table is partitioned (on the date column) serving to reduce the query runtime during analytical workloads -- ⏬time.<br/>

 ## Tech stack<br/>
 1. Python